Why Teak Oil Can Be Harmful for Your Teak Furniture

 teak oil harmful for outdoor furniture

-If you have recently bought a teak furniture set, you probably want to keep it looking brand-new for as long as possible.
-You know how to clean the cushions and vacuum the upholstery – but how do you preserve the wood?
+If you have recently bought a teak furniture set, you want to keep it looking brand-new for as long as possible.
+Cleaning the cushions and vacuuming the upholstery is one thing – but how do you preserve the wood for years to come?

-While oiling does benefit other types of wood, most manufacturers advise against using teak oil for outdoor furniture.
-Not only is it completely unnecessary, but it can also damage the wood in the long run.
+While oiling does benefit other types of wood, most experts advise against using teak oil on outdoor furniture.
+Not only is it unnecessary, but it can also damage the wood and cause future problems.

 Outdoor teak wood furniture

-A tropical hardwood tree native to South and Southeast Asia, teak wood is known for its unique aesthetic appeal.
-With its golden-brown tones and tight, straight-grain pattern, teak wood furniture can instantly elevate your garden décor.
+A tropical hardwood tree native to South and Southeast Asia, teak is known for its unique aesthetic appeal.
+With its golden-brown tones and tight, straight-grain pattern, teak wood furniture instantly elevates any garden décor.

-Over time, as sunlight and UV radiation carbonize the oils, the wood changes color from a rich golden-brown to a silver-gray patina.
-Although this process is completely natural, some people resent losing their teak furniture’s original good looks.
+Over time, as sunlight and UV radiation carbonize the oils, the wood changes color from a rich golden brown to a silver-gray patina.
+Although this process is completely natural, some people worry about losing their teak furniture’s original good looks.

 Interestingly, commercial teak oil has nothing to do with teak.
 In fact, it is usually a combination of linseed or tung oil, varnish, thinners, and several other additives.
-It is only called ‘teak oil’ because it is intended for teak wood.
+It is only called “teak oil” because it is intended for teak wood.
+In other words, you are not using the wood’s natural oils but rather an artificial product.

-Teak oil ‘feeds’ the wood, in a way, accentuating its grain and color.
-It can help revive the teak wood’s seemingly lost beauty and restore its gorgeous golden-brown state for a short while.
+Teak oil “feeds” the wood, accentuating its grain and color.
+It can help revive the teak wood’s seemingly lost beauty and restore its gorgeous golden-brown state – for a short while.

 As beneficial as this may sound, teak oil is bad news for outdoor teak furniture.
-Here’s why.
+It might give your furniture beautiful color and shine for a while, but it won’t last.
+Let us explain why.

-2. Why is Oiling Outdoor Teak Furniture Harmful?
+2. Why Oiling Outdoor Teak Furniture Can Be Harmful?

 Why oiling outdoor teak furniture harmful

-You should note that using teak oil for outdoor furniture can cause more harm than good due to a number of different reasons.
-To begin with, the manufactured oil will start evaporating in a few weeks, often taking a little bit of the teak wood’s natural oils with it.
-This can leave the wood drier and even more prone to damage than before.
+There are many reasons to avoid using teak oil for outdoor furniture.
+For starters, the manufactured oil will start evaporating in a few weeks, and it will likely take a little bit of the teak wood’s natural oils with it.
+This can leave the wood drier and more prone to damage than before.

-A few other side-effects of using teak oil for outdoor furniture include:
+A few other nasty side effects of using teak oil for outdoor furniture include…

-Once you oil your outdoor teak furniture, you will have to repeat the process frequently and without fail.
-That is another chore added to your laundry list of cleaning duties!
+Once you oil your outdoor teak furniture, you will have to repeat the process frequently and without fail – or your wood won’t look as good.
+It’s yet another chore added to your list, and ultimately, it’s unnecessary.

-Many solvent-based teak oils serve to replace the wood’s natural resins.
+Many solvent-based teak oils serve as a “replacement” for the wood’s natural resins.
 However, it’s worth mentioning that when teak grays, it only loses oils from its surface.
-The oils deeper in the wood remain intact and help keep the wood sturdy.
+The oils deeper in the wood remain intact and help keep the wood sturdy, even if you can’t see them.

 In short, you don’t need teak oil to retain the wood’s original honey-brown color.
 If you don’t enjoy the sight of graying, weathered teak, simply sand the wood surface with fine-grit sandpaper to remove the discolored outer layer.

-Teak oil treatments can shorten the wood’s lifespan drastically.
-Once oiled teak dries out, it becomes brittle and weak, often giving out way before its time.
-This is unfortunate, especially as untreated teak is known to stand the test of time.
+Teak oil treatments can significantly shorten the wood’s lifespan.
+Once oiled teak dries, it becomes brittle and weak, often giving out way before its time.
+This is unfortunate, especially because untreated teak can easily stand the test of time.

 If you think oiling your teak furniture will reverse the weathering process, think again.
 Teak oil has virtually no effect on the wood’s chemistry, meaning the wood will continue to weather as it did before.
-Oiling will only interrupt the process for a couple of weeks, devastating the wood for good.
+Oiling will only interrupt the process for a couple of weeks, but in the long run, will actually increase the likelihood of color loss.

-3. Why Teak Sealer is a Better Alternative
+3. Why You Should Choose Teak Sealer Instead

 Teak sealant better alternative

 As you can see, using teak oil for outdoor furniture can lead to multiple problems.
-So, if you want to improve your teak care routine, you should consider investing in a teak sealer.
+So, if you want to improve your teak care routine, consider investing in teak sealer instead.

 Sealers are different from oils because they do not add any oils or resins to the wood.
 Instead, they lock in the wood’s natural oils and minimize weathering.

 Furthermore, while teak oil only serves a cosmetic purpose, sealers offer a higher degree of protection.
-Typically, teak sealers safeguard the wood surface against sunlight, UV radiation, salt, fungus, and mold.
+Most teak sealers safeguard the wood surface against…

-One of the greatest benefits of teak sealers is that they last much longer than teak oil.
-As opposed to teak oil, you will only have to reapply the sealer about once a year.
+Another important benefit of teak sealers is that they last much longer than teak oil.
+You should only need to reapply the sealer about once a year.

 4. How to Apply Teak Sealer